TimboKZ/Rammy/README.md

 # Rammy

-Command line assistant for LaTeX projects
+Command line assistant for LaTeX projects.

+> This project is currently in development.